 | Health Focus | Dry skin, sinus relief | Mold prevention, allergies |

-| Noise | Usually quiet | Can be louder (compressor models) |
+| Noise | Usually quiet | Can be louder (compressor) |

 | Maintenance | Clean weekly, refill water | Empty tank, clean coils |